+In conversation with Biltrax Media, Cityspace’ 82 Architects share their thoughts on “Facades: A Fusion of Materiality”.
 In the contemporary world, a city is nothing but a culmination of multiple clusters of built entities.
 These built entities have ‘forms’, the exterior.
 The exterior/facade of the building is responsible for drawing people’s attention to it, but it also serves a bigger purpose.

 A well-designed facade takes care of the aesthetic appeal as well as the responsiveness to the context.
 Ar.
 Sumit Dhawan, Founder & Principal Architect at Cityspace’ 82 Architects, has talked about the importance of facade design in a building.
 With an experience of more than two decades, Mr. Dhawan has established a name for himself in the field.
 Ar.
 Sumit Dhawan has received a number of awards including awards by CWAB, World Architecture Community, Novum Design, and Estrade.
-He has also been a panellist and jury on platforms like FOAID, Design Dialogues and Eldrok Indian Architecture Summit and more.
+He has also been a panellist and jury on platforms.
+These include FOAID, Design Dialogues and Eldrok Indian Architecture Summit and more.
 According to him, “Facade design is an important design factor that can manipulate the indoors.”
 In a conversation with Biltrax Media, Mr. Dhawan expressed his thoughts on facade design.
 To gain a deeper understanding of it, do check the article below.

 The exterior design of a building reveals a lot about the interior spaces.
 A building’s facade can convey a variety of notions about its design.
 It highlights the structure’s style, geographical region, materials used, and construction, as well as the period during which it was created.
-Other than highlighting the structure’s elevation of facade health and regulating or monitoring the interior structure of a building as architects of today it is imperative to design a facade that is sustainable, resistant to climate, has thermal and acoustics insulation, and few others.
+Other than highlighting the structure’s elevation of facade health and regulating or monitoring the interior structure of a building.
+As architects of today it is imperative to design a facade that is sustainable, resistant to climate, has thermal and acoustics insulation, and few others.

 “Facades were once used to display opulence and dignity reflected through beautiful exteriors.
 Conversely, when modernism approached the decoration was phased out in preference for contemporary architecture principles, and materials were completely explored as a means of expressing identity,” says Ar.
 Sumit Dhawan.

 Considered an important design factor, facade design can manipulate and regulate the temperature indoors, while being climate-sensitive and environmentally conscious.
-Taking into consideration that in a hot or humid climate, concrete building structure generally generates a lot of heat whereas mud and brick as a building material would be advantageous because of the cooling capabilities.
+Taking into consideration that in a hot or humid climate, concrete building structure generally generates a lot of heat.
+Whereas mud and brick as a building material would be advantageous because of the cooling capabilities.
 Pitched roofs are also prevalent in rainy and snowy areas, while double-insulated outside walls are common in cold areas.

 Contextually speaking, combining indigenously obtained materials with modern materials results in revolutionary aesthetics and design approaches.

 In order to give structures a rustic but spectacular appearance, the development of innovative materials takes place.
 A good example is weathering steel.
-It doesn’t need to be painted, and when exposed to the elements, it creates a simple yet rusty appearance that contributes to its timelessness.
+It doesn’t need to be painted, and when exposed to the elements.
+It creates a simple yet rusty appearance that contributes to its timelessness.
 This allows for a gradual material transition.

 Interesting facade designs by Ar.
 Sumit Dhawan

 Another important key factor of modern perspectives is green design, which is becoming more widespread in buildings.
 In order to create buildings that have a zero-carbon footprint and that are self-sustaining, solar panels, rainwater harvesting, and vertical gardening are some green building techniques incorporated.
 Green spaces integrated into the facade are not only aesthetically pleasing, but they also keep the interiors temperate.
 These green spaces integrated into the facade also assist in lowering the total energy consumption.
 Though glass facades are conventional in most contemporary designs, there are innovations with different hues and compositions of glass as well as other materials.
-In addition, transparent or translucent frame facades can be explored in a myriad of contexts.
+In addition, we can explore transparent or translucent frame facades in a myriad of contexts.

 Finally, facades are largely symbolic of a region’s unique culture and social circumstances throughout the world.
 Some, on the other hand, convey worldwide idioms; they are global in scope and originate for the benefit of architecture.

-About The Architect:
+About The Architect

 Ar.
 Sumit Dhawan has established his name extensively in the design industry.
 Known for transforming homes into heaven, his aesthetic sensibility has found its way to renowned celebrity homes of cricketer Yuvraj Singh and Gautam Gambhir.
 His eclectic facade style has made him a favourite amongst numerous practising architects.